 Whatever level of detail of the classification is used, some responses may be too vague and imprecise to allow the coder to determine to which category the job belongs.
 Such responses should be coded to the level in the classification structure supported by the information provided on the questionnaire.
 They should not be forced into any particular detailed category where only a small proportion of the jobs would fall if the responses were adequate.
 It is particularly important to ensure that residual groups (Not Elsewhere Classified) are not used for vague responses.

 A common method of dealing with this type of response is to provide entries in the coding index for commonly occurring vague responses.
 Such responses are assigned the code for the relevant higher category, followed by trailing zeros.
 Alternatively, such codes can be assigned by specially trained coding staff or coding supervisors as part of a query resolution process.
-For example, if the only information available is that the person is a manager, the response can be assigned the code for Major Group 1: Managers, followed by three zeroes and represented as: “1000: Managers Not Further Defined”.
+For example, if the only information available is that the person is a manager, the response can be assigned the code for Major Group 1: Managers, followed by three zeros and represented as: “1000: Managers Not Further Defined”.

 A similar approach can be adopted when data can be coded only to the sub-major group level.
 If, for example, the only information is the job title “teacher”, it can be coded only to Sub-major Group 23: Teaching Professionals.
-The response can be assigned a code for what is effectively an artificial unit group (2300: Teaching Professionals Not Further Defined) by adding two trailing zeroes.
+The response can be assigned a code for what is effectively an artificial unit group (2300: Teaching Professionals Not Further Defined) by adding two trailing zeros.

 When data can be coded only at the minor group level, a single trailing zero can be added to the 3-digit minor group code.
 If the only information is that somebody is a medical doctor, for example, it may not be possible to determine whether the response refers to a generalist medical practitioner (Unit Group 2211) or to a specialist medical practitioner (Unit Group 2212).
-The response can reliably be coded to Minor Group 221: Medical Doctors, and assigned code 2210: Medical Doctors Not Further Defined).
+The response can reliably be coded to Minor Group 221: Medical Doctors, and assigned code 2210: Medical Doctors Not Further Defined.
 Looking at another example, in the case of the response “engineer” with no other useful information, it may be appropriate to assign a code 2140: Engineering Professionals Not Further Defined.

 In statistical outputs there are two main ways of dealing with these responses.
 One option is to allocate them proportionally to the more detailed categories in a transparent manner.
 Alternatively, they can be released in tables labelled as: (Group Name) Not Further Defined.
 For example, if 15 per cent of all responses coded to ISCO-08 Major Group 1 provide no more detailed information than: